 What Should You Do?

 If you have a dispute with your ISP, the first step is to try to work it out with them.
 Who knows?
 They might surprise you.

-An experienced consumer protection lawyer can help you better understand your options, advise you about your rights and responsibilities under your ISP subscriber agreement, and help you determine what makes the most sense in your situation.
+An experienced consumer protection lawyer can help you better understand your options in the context of an attorney-client relationship, advise you about your rights and responsibilities under your ISP subscriber agreement, and help you determine whether legal action makes the most sense in your situation.